Alex4386/Typhon/.github/docs/volcano/ash.md

 - **Thermal Properties**: The superheated ash burns entities caught within the column
 - **Realistic Dispersal**: Ash spreads outward at high altitudes, simulating the mushroom cloud appearance of major eruptions
 - **Gradual Settling**: Fine ash particles slowly descend from the sky after major eruptions

-Experience the full spectrum of volcanic ash phenomena in Typhon and gain a deeper appreciation for one of nature's most awesome and terrifying displays of power!